 Businesses that have already applied should be in line for the PPP and don’t need to reapply.
 If you have applied for a PPP loan, check with your lender on the status of your application.

 Keep in mind that PPP loans are first-come, first-served, and funds are limited.
 If you’re a business owner interested in receiving a PPP loan, apply as soon as possible.

 The maximum loan amount is still $10 million per applicant.
-PPP loans come with a 1% interest rate that must be repaid within two years.
+PPP loans come with a 1% interest rate that must be repaid within five years.

 The Economic Injury Disaster Loan (EIDL) is another coronavirus loan option for small businesses operated by the SBA.
 The EIDL provides relief for qualifying businesses by providing low interest rates (3.75% for businesses and 2.75% for nonprofit organizations) and long-term repayment plans (maximum of 30 years).